 All of our learning technologies are available from anywhere so can be accessed by staff and students from home.

-- My Studies (formerly studentcentral) – all teaching materials, assessments and communication should continue to be delivered via My Studies.
+- My Studies – all teaching materials, assessments and communication should continue to be delivered via My Studies.
 My Studies is the University of Brighton ‘branded’ instance of the Blackboard Learn VLE.
 See more help here.

-- Microsoft Teams – Microsoft teams is available to both staff and students via your office 365 accounts.
-It is an online tool that can facilitate online discussions and enable you to deliver live seminars and lectures to 250 students.
+- Microsoft Teams – Microsoft teams is available to both staff and students.
+It is an online tool that can facilitate online discussions and enable you to deliver live seminars and lectures.

 - eSubmission – any assessments or marking can be carried out as usual when using My Studies assignments or Turnitin but make sure your students know to contact the email@example.com if experiencing any technical issues.

 - Files – access and share files for yourself, your colleagues and your students